-We have appointed Daniel Benton who is responsible for overseeing questions in relation to this privacy notice.
-Any questions regarding this Policy and our privacy practices should be sent by email to [email protected] or by writing to Bentons Jewellers, 2 Hamilton Road, Cromer, Norfolk, NR27 9HL.
+We have appointed Cassandra Robinson who is responsible for overseeing questions in relation to this privacy notice.
+Any questions regarding this Policy and our privacy practices should be sent by email to [email protected] or by writing to 2 Hamilton road, Cromer, Norfolk, NR27 9HL.
 Alternatively, you can telephone 01263 514585.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).